zipscene/common-query/README.md

 let func = update.createUpdateFn();
 func(objectToUpdate);  // true

-/* Normalize an update.
+/* Normalize an update, optionally to a provided schema.
 Generally validates the update as well.
    This is done by default in the constructor; pass the skipValidate option to opt out of this behavior. */ update.normalize();

 /* Ensure that an update is valid; will throw an error if the update is invalid.
 This is done by default